Football 7-a-side at the 2007 Parapan American Games

-Football 7-a-side competitions at the 2007 Parapan American Games in Rio de Janeiro was held from 13 – 18 August 2007 at the Centro de Hóquei sobre.
+Football 7-a-side competitions at the 2007 Parapan American Games in Rio de Janeiro was held from 13 – 18 August 2007 at the Deodoro Military Club.

 Participating teams and officials

 Qualifying

 A total of five teams will qualify to compete in the football five a side competition.
 The host nation (Brazil) automatically qualifies a team.
 A team may consist of a maximum of 14 athletes.

 Squads

 The individual teams contact following football gamblers on to:

 Venues

-The venues to be used for the World Championships were located in Hóquei sobre Grama, Rio de Janeiro.
+The venue used for the 2007 Para Pan-American Games was located in Deodoro Military Club, Rio de Janeiro.

 Format

 The first round, or group stage, was a competition between the 6 teams divided among two groups of three, where engaged in a round-robin tournament within itself.
 The two highest ranked teams in each group advanced to the knockout stage for the position one to four, the third-placed teams play for the fifth place.